 Becoming an Electrician in New Zealand

-To become a qualified electrician, you’ll need to:
+In order to become a qualified electrician, you’ll need to:

-- Do an apprenticeship and get a New Zealand Certificate in Electrical Engineering Theory and Practice (Trade) (Level 4) OR Electrical Trade (Electricity Supply and General Electrical) (Level 4) or equivalent
+- Do an apprenticeship and get a New Zealand Certificate in Electrical Engineering Theory and Practice (Trade) (Level 4)

 - A Trainee Limited Certificate from the Electrical Workers Registration Board.